KyberCritter/PyCon/README.md

 # PyCon
 PyCon is a simple implementation of Conway's Game of Life with a finite grid size.
+Black tiles are live cells, and white tiles are dead cells.

 ## Usage
 `python game.py <x> <y> [seed] [tick interval in seconds]`